 (2) Participation in the program, for the purpose of obtaining state financial support to abate identified school building safety hazards, requires submission of an application to the public school facilities cooperative funding program panel.
 Application can be made by:

-(b) The administrator of the division of building safety, for a school district that has failed to address identified unsafe facilities as provided in chapter 80, title 39, Idaho Code.
+(b) The administrator of the division of occupational and professional licenses for a school district that has failed to address identified unsafe facilities as provided in chapter 80, title 39, Idaho Code.

 (3) There is hereby created within the office of the state board of education the Idaho public school facilities cooperative funding program panel, hereafter referred to as the panel.
-The panel shall consist of the administrator of the division of building safety, the administrator of the division of public works and the executive director of the state board of education, or a designee appointed by a panel member.
-It shall be the duty of the panel to consider all applications made to it, and to approve, modify or reject an application based upon the most economical solution to the problem, as analyzed within a projected twenty (20) year time frame.
+The panel shall consist of the administrator of the division of occupational and professional licenses, the administrator of the division of public works and the executive director of the state board of education, or a designee appointed by a panel member.
+It shall be the duty of the panel to consider all applications made to it and to approve, modify or reject an application based upon the most economical solution to the problem, as analyzed within a projected twenty (20) year time frame.

 (4) The application shall contain the following information: